 Your Mac looks at the file system to read what is on your external drive.
 And then knows how to write your files to the external drive.
 Plus read how much free space is left.

 And it’s important for you to know on a Mac there are several types of file systems.

 APFS stands for Apple File System.
 Apple created it to take advantage of the new faster solid state drive technology.

 If you’ve a newer MacBook or iMac.
 Any Mac built after 2017 and running the Mac OS X High Sierra (10.13) or later.

 High Sierra was the first MacOS to use and support APFS.

 Solid state drives (SSD’s) had been around a while.
 But at that time their pricing reduced enough to be used by everyday users.

-APFS as a Mac file system format has fast directory sizing.
+APFS as a Mac file system format that has fast directory sizing.
 And stronger more secure file encryption.
 You can take fast file system snapshots.
-And it allows you to space share.

 You can use APFS formatting to make an external drive bootable.
-So you can boot your Mac from it if you want.
+So, you can boot your Mac from an APFS drive if you want.
 Or you can use an APFS format external drive to hold your files.
 Photos, spreadsheets, music, movies anything you like.

-You can also create extra partitions as you want, when you want on an APFS format drive.
+You can also create extra partitions as you want.
+And when you want on an APFS format drive.
 You allocate free space on your drive to each partition as needed.